 The lack of higher priced rental units in Berlin puts pressure on the supply of housing priced for lower income households.
 Higher income households have more choices in the housing market and are likely renting units at a lower price point than they can afford.

-Land Use and Zoning Assessment
+Land Use and Zoning Assessment Note, Land Use and Housing Unit Type tables were removed.
+The tables are being updated for future inclusion in the Plan of Conservation and Development.

 Land Use